andreluong/Finance-Tracker/README.md

 ## Features

-- **Overview**: Get a comprehensive overview of your finances for a specific time period, including key indicators and summaries
-- **Data Visualization**: Explore your financial data through visually appealing and interactive charts, allowing for deeper insights and analysis
+- **Data Visualization**: Interactive charts make it easy to understand your spending trends and identify areas for improvement
+- **Transaction Management**: Add, edit, and delete transactions with a user-friendly interface that streamlines data entry
+- **Flexible Filtering**: Refine your data view by filtering transactions based on specific criteria like date, type, category, or name
+- **Smart Receipt Processing**: Upload a receipt and key information will be extracted to create a new transaction using Google Gemini
+- **Data Import/Export**: Seamlessly import and export your transactions in CSV format
 - **Security**: Data access is secured and authenticated using Clerk middleware
-- **Transaction Management**: Streamline transaction management tasks with an intuitive UI featuring interactive tables and forms
-- **Flexible Filtering**: Refine your data view with flexible filtering options based on period, type, category, and name
-- **Smart Receipt Processing**: Upload your receipt and key information will be extracted using Google Gemini to create a new transaction
-- **Data Import/Export**: Seamlessly import and export your transactions in CSV format

 ## Technologies